1Password/scim-examples/beta/azure-container-apps/ReadMe.md

 8. Open the domain name listed in a separate browser tab to test your connection.
 You can sign in to your SCIM bridge using your bearer token.

-### Step 3: Follow the steps to connect your Identity provider to the SCIM bridge.
+### Follow the steps to connect your Identity provider to the SCIM bridge.
  - [Connect your Identity Provider](https://support.1password.com/scim/#step-3-connect-your-identity-provider)